Documents That Define American Governance

 That function is the protection of individual rights.

-When a government drifts beyond that purpose, the Declaration does not limit the response to electoral reform or legislative remedy.
+When a government drifts from that purpose, the Declaration does not limit the people’s response to electoral reform or legislative remedy alone.
 It acknowledges the right to alter or abolish a government that no longer serves its foundational function.
+That language is not incendiary.
+It is architectural.
+It establishes that the people are not permanently bound to a system that has stopped performing its intended purpose, regardless of how long that system has been in place or how established its institutions have become.

 Consent Is Not Passive or Permanent

 Consent is not assumed at the founding and inherited by subsequent generations without condition.
 It must be maintained.
-It requires that government continue to operate in a manner consistent with its defined purpose.
+It requires that government continue to operate in a manner consistent with its defined purpose of protecting individual rights and reflecting the will of the people it serves.

 What the Declaration Actually Accomplishes